ItachiSan/dotrc/README.md

 # Original input from Giovanni Santini <giovannisantini93@yahoo.it>: https://github.com/ItachiSan/linux_stuff
 ```
 You don't have to, but you should.
 I would do it.
 This code provides NO WARRANTY.
-Dragons ahead-
+Dragons ahead!